GPT-5.3-Codex

 Capabilities

 The model is built for multi-file edits, code review, test-aware implementation loops, and longer agent workflows where reliable tool use matters.
-It is especially suitable when prompts define acceptance criteria, repository constraints, and validation steps up front.
+OpenAI’s launch materials also position it as stronger on computer-style professional work beyond pure coding, including spreadsheets, decks, docs, and longer-running execution.

 Technical Details